 List Tasks

+For this repository to really be useful, it needs to be able to query for a list of tasks, create a new task and update an existing task.
+When New Repository Task is clicked, each repository (AbstractRepositoryConnector) has its canCreateNewTask() method called if it returns true it is listed in the available repositories.
 When Next is clicked JotRepositoryUi.getNewTaskWizard() is called.
 This method must return a valid wizard with at least one WizardPage added in the Wizard.addPages().
 That WizardPage must add at least one control in its createControl method.
 It is up to you to generate the appropriate form on the page.
 When finish is available the Wizard.canFinish() should return true.
 When finish is clicked the Wizard.performFinish() method is called.
 This should complete the wizard.
 Both the NewTracTaskWizard and the NewWebTaskWizard open an editor on the wizard's finish.

 (In Progress)